marcduiker/marcduiker.github.io/_posts/2017-01-24-hands-on-with-sitecore-helix-continuous-delivery-with-octopusdeploy.md

 An alternative of using the command line tool would be to use the [Octopus REST API](http://docs.octopusdeploy.com/display/OD/Octopus+REST+API){:target="_blank"}.
 The [OctopusDeploy-API GitHub repo](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/REST/PowerShell){:target="_blank"} contains loads of PowerShell scripts on how to use the REST API.

-## Multiple Nuget packages: The good, the bad and the ugly
+## Multiple NuGet packages: The good, the bad and the ugly

 As described in my [previous post]({{ site.url}}/2017/01/03/hands-on-with-sitecore-helix-setting-up-automated-build-packaging-continuous-delivery.html) I took the approach of having NuGet packages built for each module (`csproj`) in our solution.